pietrop/documentary-story-research--notes/risk-and-legal.md

 to avoid stick to the facts

-## 4
+## 4 In the public interest
-concept of "In the pubblic interest" can be used when the following applies :
+concept of "In the public interest" can be used when the following applies :
 - criminal act
 - anger to the public health
 - misleading